Covid-19: Four deaths and 744 cases reported as Holohan warns of ‘deteriorating’ situation

 HSE chief executive Paul Reid on Sunday acknowledged that Covid-19 case numbers had reached “alarming levels”.

-He said around 23,000 tests had been completed in one due to increased demand and that positivity levels were reaching 10 per cent on some days.
+He said around 23,000 tests had been completed in one day - a new record - due to increased demand and that positivity levels were reaching 10 per cent on some days.

 Rising contacts